Onomarchus: Commander of the Phocians

+Onomarchus was also given to presenting handsome young men whom he took as favorites with expensive gifts among those offered to the treasures of Delphi.

 Campaigning

 Onomarchus' campaigning began in 353 BC.

 He invaded Locris, took the town of Thronium, compelled Amphissa to surrender, ravaged the Dorian Tetrapolis, and finally turned his arms against Boeotia, where he took Orchomenus and laid siege to Chaeronea, but was compelled to retreat without effecting anything more.

 Following the siege of Chaeronea, his assistance was requested by Lycophron, a tyrant of Pherae who was being attacked by Philip II of Macedon.
 At first Onomarchus sent his brother Phayllus into Thessaly with an army of 7000 men, but they were defeated by Philip's armies.
 Onomarchus then marched with his entire force to support Lycophron, defeated Philip in two successive battles, and drove him out of Thessaly.

 Onomarchus then returned to Boeotia, whose forces he defeated in a battle and took the city of Coroneia.
 He was recalled once more to the assistance of Lycophron, against Philip, who had again invaded Thessaly.
 Onomarchus hastened to support his ally with an infantry of 20,000 men and a cavalry of 500 (another source suggests 3000 horse).
 Philip, however, outnumbered him: a pitched battle ensued, in which the superiority of the Thessalian cavalry decided the victory in favour of Philip.